Blog - 6/4/17 - Latin Percussion Special Event at St. Mark's Sunday School with Ed Hill

 I’ve taught Sunday school at St. Mark’s Episcopal Church in New Canaan since 2010.
 In 2017, I was part of a group that created a program for the Sunday school kids (all age groups combined together in the auditorium) with Ed Hill, a conga player and the sexton of the church, as our chief percussionist and me as the emcee and assistant percussionist.
 Ed brings a bag of 10 to 15 percussion instruments, and I bring my guiro, cuica, maracas, claves, finger cymbals, and harmonica.
 The program is named "Salsa Sunday" and for the performance I wear a guayabera and a musician’s hat.
 It's held on the last Sunday school class before summer break.
 In 2018, we added the other sexton Edgar and his wife Piedad as our Salsa dancers.
 In 2023, we had 27 kids in the audience.
 What follows is the content that is used in the program.

 What is Music?
-Music is a whole lot of varying vibrations or sound waves that fall within our hearing range.
+Music is a whole lot of varying vibrations or sound waves that fall within our range of hearing.
 When we perceive music through our sense of hearing, our brains process the vibrations, and we "hear" tones, beats and all the other things built into it.
-But sometimes we also "feel" something too.
+But sometimes we also "feel" something too (emotions like sadness and joy).
 Music is a sort of language that can be understood, felt, and "enjoyed by all."
 Most religions use music to worship God.
 We sing together at church because it can make us feel better and make our soul a little healthier-that’s why we do it.

 The salsa dance is a Latin American dance.
 Why do people dance?
 Because it's fun to move to the music and it feels good!
 Edgar and his wife Piedad are amateur dancers that are going to demonstrate how to dance the salsa.